Edmund J. James: University of Illinois Urbana-Champaign

-“His have been large and far-reaching plans.
+"His have been large and far-reaching plans.
 He has seen the vision and has dreamed the dream.
 He has planned largely and asked largely, and therefore we have been treated with corresponding liberality.
-In physical development; in the enlargement of our faculty; in raising our standards and ideals of scholarship and investigation; in giving the world a proper estimation of the importance and progress of the University of Illinois –in all the elements of progress during the decade.
+In physical development; in the enlargement of our faculty; in raising our standards and ideals of scholarship and investigation; in giving the world a proper estimation of the importance and progress of the University of Illinois – in all the elements of progress during the decade.
 Edmund James has inspired, has led, has achieved.
 With infinite patience and kindly tact and wisdom he has met and solved difficulties and opposition, and has overcome obstacles.
 He has always accepted and profited by kindly criticism.
 Over and over again he has skillfully turned hostile criticism to the accomplishment of the very purposes against which it was directed.
 Without ceasing he has impressed upon faculty and students the need for constantly rising standards of scholarship, and the importance of productive scholarship.
-In all that makes a man a great and successful university president, Edmund James has met the test, step by step, through the years he has been with us, raising the University to an ever higher level of work and reputation.”
+In all that makes a man a great and successful university president, Edmund James has met the test, step by step, through the years he has been with us, raising the University to an ever higher level of work and reputation."

-On July 1919, after his struggles with his health, he was granted a year’s leave of absence with the goal that he would return well rested and in good health.
-After a year, it looked like there was no progress and, in the spring of 1920, he gave his resignation.
+In July 1919 James was granted a year's leave of absence in hopes of improving his health.
+A year later he was still unwell and submitted his resignation in the spring of 1920.
 A letter to the board in which he said how much the position had meant to him and was better suited for a younger man.
-Two years prior to his granted resignation, he had previously wanted to resign from the position to enlist in the war and had said many times, “too young for the civil war and too old for this one.”
-Even though the University had become a military academy and was helping the war, he was still not satisfied with this accomplishment.
+Two years prior to his granted resignation, he had wished to resign from the position to enlist in the war and had said many times, "too young for the civil war and too old for this one."
+Even though the university had become a military academy and was helping the war, he was still not satisfied with this accomplishment.